hellowhirl/DSA/README.md

   - most of the time we just use the HashMap class
   - in Hash Maps we can store strigs, numbers, even null values (for both key and value)

+### Hash Functions (hashing)

+- internally a hash table maps a key to an index value
+- a hash function is a function that gets a value to a different kind of value (an index value)
+- the value from a hash function known as hash value, hash code, digest, or hash

+- There are many algorithms for calculating hashes for cryptography, passwords, etc.
+  - a hash function generates a long and complicated string based on a password for a hash value
+  - each hash value will have a hash index (number) to be stored in an array

+- In Java every object has a method called:

+`hashCode()`

+  - for example it will convert a string to a hash value
+  - the HashMap class in Java uses this hash code and then does some extra work to map it to an index value

 # Non-Linear Data Structures

 ## Binary Trees